 We felt pretty downhearted about it last week to be honest but we plodded on, putting out beer traps and planting out other seedlings.
 Seeing all those dead slugs in our traps lifted my spirits in a disturbing sort of way.
 Hopefully we will the battle.

 Being out on our bikes again.
 We are a bit out of shape but all the hills around here have been giving us a good workout.
 When we need a break, there are lots of pubs serving good food en route.
 Must fuel the body 😉 As you can tell we’re not part of the lycra brigade.
-It might look like Scott isn’t wearing a helmet in the photo below, but he is.
-The black thing around his neck is called a Hovding, a cyclists airbag made in Sweden.

 When we go for a walk we stop to see how the Canada geese are doing.
 There are five of them nearby, all very fluffy, all growing up so fast.